fivetran/dbt_github_source/README.md

 This package models GitHub data from [Fivetran's connector](https://fivetran.com/docs/applications/GitHub).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1lx6ez7-x-s-n2JCnCi3SjG4XMmx9ysNUvaNCaWc3I_I/edit).

-This package is designed to do the following:
+This package is designed enrich your Fivetran data by doing the following:
 * Add descriptions to tables and columns that are synced using Fivetran
 * Add freshness tests to source data
 * Add column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.